• Grades 6-12

 This is a popular and classic science fair experiment in physics.
 You’ll need a few specialized supplies, but they’re pretty easy to find.

-Learn more: Temperature and Resistance at Science Project
+Learn more: Effect of Temperature on Resistance

 Launch the best bottle rocket